siongang/B-Cubed/README.md

 ## Our Solution
 ### Introduction
-Our solution consisted of 2 modifications to public transport.
+Our solution consists of 2 modifications to public transport.
 The main modification of interest is a physical communication hub that is integrated into the transit's database.
 The communication hub is a box with a button that people can press to communicate with a chatbot connected to the transit's database.
 There are 3 main features:
 - Navigation support